-First, the probate court abused its discretion by issuing an injunction rather than simply compelling the dispute to arbitration, as required by Texas law.
+First, the probate court abused its discretion by issuing preliminary rulings on the merits of this dispute rather than simply compelling the case to arbitration, as required by Texas law.
 In the face of binding arbitration agreements like those at issue here, trial courts have extremely limited authority to do anything other than enforce the arbitration agreement.
-The probate court far exceeded that authority by deferring its ruling on the Motion so that it could make merits determinations and issue injunctive relief.
+The probate court far exceeded that authority by deferring its ruling on the motion to compel arbitration so that it could make merits determinations.
 This was a clear abuse of discretion, as it intrudes on the province of the arbitrator and undermines the bargain struck by the parties in their arbitration agreement.